White seabass is not a seabass, it is a member of the Croaker family so named because the males make croaking noises.

 - Bycatch of non-target species is minimal due to gear regulations.

-- Sold fresh as steaks, fillets, or whole
+- This fish is sold fresh as steaks, fillets, or whole.

 Description of meat

 - It is a low-fat fish with a mild flavor.

 - White seabass is known for its firm, meaty texture.

 - The meat has thick, large, white flakes.